CAPREx Fellows' Profiles

 |Makerere University, Uganda|

-- Engineering and biological sciences (University of Ghana, Legon).
+- Biological, physical and health/medical sciences (University of Ghana, Legon)

-During this year, academic fellows visit Cambridge for a duration of between 1 and 6 months to work with Cambridge academics on a collaborative piece of research.
-Details of current Research Fellows can be found on the Researcher Profiles webpages.
+Academic fellows visit Cambridge for between 1 and 6 months to work with Cambridge academics on a collaborative research project.
+Details of current and previous Research Fellows can be found on the CAPREx Fellows webpages.

-2) Previously, the Programme offered research management fellowships.
-African research managers or administrators visit were able to visit the Research Operations Office in Cambridge for training and skills development.
+Previously, African research managers or administrators visit were able to visit the Research Operations Office in Cambridge for training and skills development.
 More information can be found on the Research Management Training webpages.

 Any enquiries about the CAPREx project can be directed to firstname.lastname@example.org